v-a-s-a/google-gotcloud/README.md

 # google-gotcloud
-Testing variant calling with Google Cloud
+Testing variant calling with Google Cloud.

+This is a repo for development notes.
+Follow them on the [wiki](https://github.com/vtrubets/google-gotcloud/wiki).